This page shows you how to create a serverless index to store dense or sparse vectors.

 You can create an index using the Pinecone console.

-Create a serverless index
+Create a dense index

 Indexes with integrated embedding do not support updating or importing with text.